cometbft/cometbft/docs/references/config/config.toml.md

 This is the raw, total transaction size.
 Given 1MB transactions and a 5MB maximum transaction size, mempool will only accept five transactions.

-The default value is 1 Gibibytes (2^30 bytes).
+The default value is 1 Gibibyte (2^30 bytes).

 ### mempool.cache_size
-Mempool internal cache size for invalid transactions.
+Mempool internal cache size for already seen transactions.
 ```toml
 cache_size = 10000
 ```